-Poor countries in particular are going to be severely harmed by climate change, with lower agricultural yields and manufacturing productivity and higher rates of premature death (Lobell & Tebaldi, 2014; Burke, Hsiang & Miguel, 2015a; Burgess, Deschenes, Donaldson & Greenstone, 2017).
-Studies to predict the potential economic damages from climate change, in particular at the hyperlocal level, will remain an important avenue of research, as they will help inform what type of public services are critically needed in response and where these needs are the strongest.
+Poor countries in particular are going to be severely harmed by climate change, with lower agricultural yields and manufacturing productivity and higher rates of premature death (Lobell and Tebaldi 2014; Burke, Hsiang and Miguel 2015a; Burgess, Deschenes, Donaldson and Greenstone, 2017).
+Studies to predict the potential economic damages from climate change, in particular at the hyperlocal level, will remain an important avenue of research, as they will help inform what type of public services and private forms of defensive expenditures are critically needed in response and where these needs are the strongest.
+One of our main focuses for this theme will be on how economic policy can help households and governments adapt to the global externalities generated by increased use of energy across the developing world.
+The benefits and costs of adaptation in response to climate change is an emerging area of research where more work is a high priority.
+The frontier of understanding perhaps comes from a recent paper that examines the full mortality costs of climate change, accounting for adaptation costs and benefits.
+It makes the point that income growth will naturally provide some protection against climate change but that examination of societies today also reveals that there are adaptation opportunities in response to differences in temperatures.
+Specifically, it finds that without any income growth or adaptation in response to temperature changes that the mortality cost of climate